Actor Biography

 1916 was a mess really, but then again so was Dublin's post office after the rising!
 A cast of over 12 on the tiny stage at the Kings Head in Islington with lots of heavy artillery sound effects which often drowned out the dialogue, And the action bordering on the carry on films at times.
 But I loved playing Connolly, even though the director Syd Golder wouldn't let me play him as the Scotsman he was.
 "Nah fuck off, they'll only think you can't do an Irish accent!"

 Looking back over the last 10 years, my most enjoyable role was playing Irish poet Patrick Kavanagh in the plays 'On Raglan Road' (2007 & 2008) and 'Kavanagh' (2009) Produced by my old, long suffering buddy John Dunne.
-Particularly because it gave me the opportunity to tour all around Ireland over 2 consecutive years, (I'd love to play Paddy Kavanagh again, and in Dublin).
-On the second tour I even got to play him at the annual Patrick Kavanagh weekend in his birthplace Inniskeen, at his old church now a vistors centre, with himself buried in the churchyard there.
+Particularly because it gave me the opportunity to tour all around Ireland over 2 consecutive years.

 The audience was made up of scholars from not just Ireland, but around the world who revere his work.
 If I'm honest, I think half the audience liked me, the other half hated me, which wasn't bad going!